Night Dancer (novel)

-Night Dancer is a 2012 novel by Chika Unigwe.
-The novel follows a character Mma, who, after burying her mother, inherits both her possessions and her troubled past.
+Night Dancer is a 2012 novel by Nigerian author Chika Unigwe.
+The novel follows Mma, who, after burying her mother, inherits both her possessions and her troubled past.
 Determined to uncover her family's secrets and her own identity, Mma embarks on a quest for truth.
 Set in Nigeria over fifty years, the novel explores themes of family, duty, and the enduring bond between mothers and daughters, offering exploration of belonging and resilience.

 Plot summary

 Night Dancer is a novel set nearly over fifty years, avoiding the overwhelming backdrop of the Biafran War.
 Mma, a conflicted character, longs for her absent father, leading to strained relations with her mother.
 Ezi, another character, offers a smoother narrative, sparking curiosity about the author's nonfiction work.
 Mike's charm (Ema's father) is overshadowed by questions of authenticity or ingrained entitlement.
 Madam Gold's enigmatic presence contrasts with Rapu, a compelling villainess.